be-net/2019/content/index.md

 # Invited Speaker

-[Yamir Moreno](http://cosnet.bifi.es/people/yamir-moreno/), Institute for Biocomputation and Physics of Complex Systems (BIFI), Vice-president of the Network Science Society, Elected President of the Complex Systems Society, Title TBA.
+[Yamir Moreno](http://cosnet.bifi.es/people/yamir-moreno/), Institute for Biocomputation and Physics of Complex Systems (BIFI), Vice-president of the Network Science Society, Elected President of the Complex Systems Society.

 # Where and when?